High Tech Home Modifications for the Generalist OT

 Vacuums the floor for you!

-What are some high tech home modifications that you use and love?
+What are some modifications that you love to recommend to your patients?